wrapperband/OpenTrafficSurvey/README.md

 https://github.com/delsmith/Traffic-Survey-Development

 This Github contains a reversed engineered version of "Traffic Speed Survey" equipment used many countries.
-It would be possible to convert data from the counter to be input into the spreadsheet and vica verca.
+It would be possible to convert data from the counter to be input into the spreadsheet and vice versa.

 The possibility of using information from other sensors such as wi-fi interferance and having a system to store that.